MarciDarci28/cse15l-lab-reports/lab-report-1-week2.md

 SSH keys creates a pair of files called the *public key* and *private key*, that are connected to the particular locations of your local computer and the remote server.
 They can be used in place of constantly entering a password.

 To set this up run the following on your local computer:

 `$ ssh-keygen`

-`Enter file in which to save the key (/Users/<user-name>/.ssh/id_rsa): /Users/<user-name>/.ssh/id_rsa` `Enter passphrase (empty for no passphrase):`
+`Enter file in which to save the key (/Users/<user-name>/.ssh/id_rsa): /Users/<user-name>/.ssh/id_rsa`

+`Enter passphrase (empty for no passphrase):`

 (Note: Do NOT add a passphrase for this step, just press Enter)

 Once done, the result should look something like:

 ![Image](https://user-images.githubusercontent.com/86495731/162657793-76d7c65a-0616-4670-920c-e52d429cf725.png)

+After that, we need to copy the public key to the `.ssh` directory of your specific user account onto the server.

+To set this up run the following on your remote server after logging in:

+`$ mkdir .ssh`

+Next, go back onto your local computer and run:

+`$ scp /Users/<user-name>/.ssh/id_rsa.pub
+cs15lsp22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys`

+Once done, you should be able to `scp` or `ssh` from the local to the remote computer without the need for entering your password.